CSAE Research Team and areas of specialisation

 Dr Simon Appleton (University of Nottingham).

 Dr M Niaz Asadullah (Faculty of Economics and Administration, University of Malaya, and SKOPE, Oxford University): development economics, economics of education.

 Dr Monazza Aslam (Visiting Research Associate, Institute of Education, University of London): economics of education and labour economics with a focus on Pakistan.

-Dr S Bandyopadhyay (Queen Mary University of London and London School of Economics).
+Dr S Bandyopadhyay (Queen Mary University of London).

 Dr Abigail Barr (University of Nottingham): behavioural and experimental economics applied to development issues.